Psychodynamic & Jungian Psychotherapy

 Certificate of Completion — EMDR Basic Training by EMDR Professional Training (EMDRIA-approved program)

-Certificate of Completion — Trauma-Informed Cognitive Behavioral Therapy
+Certificate of Completion — Trauma-Focused Cognitive Behavioral Therapy